aaronbloomfield/ics/hws/hw-networks.md

 You will also have to submit one source code file, `keylogger.py`.

+### Changelog

+Any changes to this page will be put here for easy reference.
+Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->

+- Sun, 4/9: Updated DuckDuckGo's .onion URL to [https://duckduckgogg42xjoc72x3sjasowoarfbgcmvfimaftt6twagswzczad.onion](https://duckduckgogg42xjoc72x3sjasowoarfbgcmvfimaftt6twagswzczad.onion)

 ### Part 1: Explore Tor

 Before you start, you should determine your IP address and the route to a given machine.
 Visit [https://whatismyipaddress.com/](https://whatismyipaddress.com/) to get your IP address (for reasons we'll see in a bit, this is preferred over Googling for 'what is my ip').